-A curated directory of the writers, tech YouTubers, podcasters, solopreneur educators, creator-direct platforms, and established creator-magnates that define the creator economy in 2026.
+A curated directory of the writers, tech YouTubers, podcasters, solopreneur educators, sports operators, beauty founders, food creators, gaming operators, creator-direct platforms, and established creator-magnates that define the creator economy in 2026.
 Sister directory to The 2026 Influencer Marketing Operators Directory (brand-side coverage).

 The Everything-PR Creator Operators Directory is a curated reference of the operators that run the creator economy as businesses.
 Not a fame list.
 Not a follower-count ranking.
-A directory of creators building real businesses — solo writers running seven-figure subscription publications, tech YouTubers operating media companies, podcasters as media-business CEOs, solopreneur educators running course empires, and the celebrity-magnate operators whose business arcs Everything-PR has already covered in depth.
+A directory of creators building real businesses — solo writers running seven-figure subscription publications, tech YouTubers operating media companies, podcasters as media-business CEOs, solopreneur educators running course empires, athletes operating equity-and-brand portfolios, beauty founders running independent CPG companies, food creators running cookbook-restaurant-product empires, gaming operators running team and tournament businesses, and the celebrity-magnate operators whose business arcs Everything-PR has already covered in depth.

-The directory is organized into six sections by operator type.
+The directory is organized by operator type and category.
 Each entry includes founding year or career origin, business positioning, notable scale signals where public, and EPR coverage links where dedicated profiles exist.
 The directory is a living reference — updated continuously as new operators emerge and EPR profile coverage deepens.

 Last updated: June 15, 2026.
 Send corrections or coverage suggestions to the EPR Editorial Team.